Lombiq/Hastlayer-Timing-Tester/Docs/Introduction.md

 **Common Clock Pessimism Removal** is detailed in [this Xilinx AR](http://www.xilinx.com/support/answers/50450.html).
 The concept behind it is that we do not know the exact delay that those elements introduce that the clock signal and the data goes through.
 We know however a minimum and a maximum delay that each can introduce.
 To do the check for the worst scenario:
 * when calculating the *Source Clock Delay* and the *Data Path Delay*, we use the *maximum delays* that these elements can introduce,
 * when calculating the *Destination Clock Delay*, we use the *minimum delays* that these elements can introduce.

-However, the clock for the launching and capturing flip-flop is usually the same signal. *Common Clock Pessimism Removal* is there to compensate for this.
+However, the clock for the launching and capturing flip-flop is usually coming from the same source.
+This means that part of the path is common. *Common Clock Pessimism Removal* is there to compensate for the fact that we cannot use both minimum and maximum delays for this part of the path.

 Okay, so we see that the signal arrives on time to the D input of the second flip-flop: